jamyooes/DOTWebMap/README.md

 ![](https://github.com/jamyooes/DOTWebMap/blob/main/walkthrough/Default%20Page.JPG)

 ## Selecting politcal boundaries and toggle asset points on the map on or off
+At the upper right hand corner of the map
-The user will be able to toggle points on and off
+The user will be able to toggle points on and off.
-The control allows the user to select a politcal boundadry.
+The user allows the user to select a politcal boundadry.
 It is advised to select only one politcal boundary.
 The politcal boundaries are the Assembly District, Borough, Congressional District, City Council District, Community District, Senate District.
 The controls will be in the upper right hand corner of the map